-Greg Laurence, Ph.D
+Greg Laurence, Ph.D.

 Dr. Laurence did his graduate work at Syracuse University, earning his Ph.D. in Management (2010) and MBA (2003) from the Martin J. Whitman School of Management and his MA in International Relations (2004) from the Maxwell School of Citizenship and Public Affairs.
 His undergraduate degree in history is from Ohio University (1992).
-Prior to beginning his Ph.D., Dr. Laurence worked as Membership Manager for the American Chamber of Commerce in Japan and as a business development manager for PADECO, Co., Ltd., a development consultancy based in Tokyo, Japan.
-He began his professional career as a teacher of English as a Second Language at Meitoku Gijuku Jr. and Sr. High School and AEON Corp., Ltd. in Japan.
+Prior to beginning his Ph.D., Dr. Laurence enjoyed a career that included stints as Membership Manager for the American Chamber of Commerce in Japan and as International Business Development Manager for PADECO Co., Ltd, a development consultancy based in Tokyo.
+He began his professional career as an English as a Second Language teacher for Meitoku Gijuku Jr. and Sr. High School (1999-2001) and AEON Corp., Ltd. (1995-1999) in Japan.
 Since 2010, he has served on the Board of Trustees of the not-for-profit Lake Erie International Model United Nations Corporation and on the Board of Visitors of his undergraduate alma mater, Ohio University’s Honors Tutorial College.

 Byron, K. and Laurence, G. A. “Diplomas, photos, & tchotchkes as symbolic self-representations: Understanding employees’ individual use of symbols.”
 Academy of Management Journal (In Press – DOI: 10.5465/amj.2012.0932)

 Toker, S., Laurence, G. A., and Fried, Y. “Fear of terror and increased job burnout over time: Examining the mediating role of insomnia and the moderating role of work support.”
 Journal of Organizational Behavior (Forthcoming).